 Infrequently, in the initial period after the smart meters' installation, we may need to make adjustments to bills and are putting in place measures for potential tariff or billing issues to be flagged internally and resolved swiftly.
 As with current procedures, customers will be fully protected should it be identified that they have overpaid.
 Where an historic issue is identified with meter hardware accuracy or Manx Utilities’ failings, we will not pursue the recovery of monies outstanding.

-Issues surrounding the United Kingdom’s deployment of smart gas and electricity meters have been well publicised and the UK is almost certain to miss its 2020 roll-out target.
+Issues surrounding the United Kingdom’s deployment of smart gas and electricity meters have been well publicised and the UK has missed its 2020 roll-out target.
 However, it is one of the few deployments combining both the roll-out of smart electricity and gas meters, and providing switching within a competitive market of over 60 domestic energy suppliers.

 The proposed Manx Utilities’ smart metering programme is fundamentally different to that of the UK roll-out and not just because Manx Utilities is the sole supplier of electricity.
 The key difference is that the UK deployment is supplier-led.